Engineering12 min read1.1k words

 • Burnout: Repetitive triage work drains team morale

-Modern AI triage systems like BugBrain analyze incoming submissions using natural language processing (NLP) and pattern recognition.
+Modern AI triage systems analyze incoming submissions using natural language processing (NLP) and pattern recognition.
 Here's what happens in milliseconds:

 The AI reads the bug report, extracting key signals: